Oscar Gonzalez Player Props: Guardians vs. Marlins

 Oscar Gonzalez At The Plate

-- Gonzalez has a triple, a home run and two walks while batting .156.
+- Gonzalez has a triple, a home run and two walks while hitting .156.

-- In six of 15 games this year, Gonzalez has had at least one hit, including one game with multiple hits.
+- Gonzalez has had a base hit in six of 15 games this year, and multiple hits once.

-- He has gone deep in one of 15 games, and in 2.1% of his plate appearances.

-- Gonzalez has driven in a run in one game this year, and it was more than one in that game.
+- Gonzalez has an RBI in one game this season, and it was more than one in that game.

-- He has scored in five games this year (33.3%), but has had no multi-run games.
+- He has scored in five of 15 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.